Luis Arraez Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.
+- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in the league.

-- The Dodgers have a 4.28 team ERA that ranks 17th across all league pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all MLB pitching staffs (4.25).

 - The Dodgers rank 12th in baseball in home runs given up (139 total, 1.1 per game).